-Conservation reserves throughout the rangelands and wheatbelt have strong potential to be sandalwood establishment areas.
 To protect the species' genetic diversity, it is preferred that genetically appropriate, regionally sourced seed is used for planting in conservation reserves.

-Pastoral leases with no sheep or goats, and sustainable cattle numbers have potential for sandalwood establishment, as do areas of UCL, particularly where populations of wild dogs are present and controlling feral ungulate and rabbit numbers.
 Broader scale plantings in the Eastern Goldfields, Edel, Southern Cross and Tallering IBRA sub-regions may utilise seed sourced from Wheatbelt plantations that are generally of the southern genetic group.
 Establishment programs in other IBRA sub-regions should use seed known to be of the northern genetic group.